WHAT IS AN ALLERGY?

 Immunotherapy is a process of desensitizing your immune system to the things to which you are allergic.
 As your body becomes less sensitive to the allergens, your symptom reacts less which produces fewer symptoms.

 - Subcutaneous (shots) – A shot of serum is given 2-3 times per week during the build-up phase (first 6 months) and once every 4 weeks during the maintenance phase (up to 2-3 years) after that.
 You will likely notice a significant reduction in symptoms in the first 2-3 months.

 - Sublingual (drops) – A few drops of serum are placed under the tongue every day for 3-4 years.
-Allergy drops are not quite as effective as allergy shots, but they are a great option in situations where a small needle is not well tolerated.
+Immunotherapy allergy drops are not quite as effective as the immunotherapy allergy shots, but they are a great option in situations where a small needle is not well tolerated.